STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

 * Layer-3: Client tools (presentation layer), the following applications are available:
   * COMET-IME: A desktop application
   * COMET-ADDIN: A Microsoft Excel ADDIN
+  * COMET-WEB: A browser application

-More information about COMET can be found on the Starion Group [Website](https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/).
-A demo installer of COMET-IME can be downloaded here: https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/cdp4-comet/.
+More information about CDP4-COMET can be found on the Starion Group [Website](https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/).
+The installer of the CDP4-COMET-IME can be downloaded here: https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/cdp4-comet/.

 A Public instance of COMET WebServices that is used to verify COMET WebServices compliance is available at http://cdp4services-test.cdp4.org.
-The content that is serviced by this instance is loaded by the contents of the [Data folder](./Data/) .
+The content that is serviced by this instance is loaded by the contents of the [Data folder](./Data/).
 The username and password to access this COMET WebServices instances are: admin/pass.

-# OCDT

-The ESA Community open source implementation of ECSS-E-TM-10-25.
-More information can be found [here](https://ocdt.esa.int)

 # Sponsors